TCashion/PersonalWebsite/README.md

                     END MODULE

+                    MODULE randomShipPlacement()
+                         for each ship, generate random number 0 or 1
+                              this will determine whether ship will be vertical or horizontal generate two more random numbers, one for the row coordinate and the column coordinate of the starting position
+                         IF the first number is 0, start parsing the ship from left to right IF the first number is 1, start parsing the ship from top to bottom While parsing the ship, check if any of the slots are already occupied (containe string identifier or 1, depending on development strategy TBD)
+                         If there's a conflict, try again
+                         Run the above until all ships are placed END MODULE

                     MODULE randomShot() // generates random shot for playerTwo IF engageAi = 1                    // meaning last shot was a hit RUN opponentAi(aiHits[x], aiHits[y])